Published 05 Sep 2018

 If your property is under ten years old, EPC can usually be retrieved online.
 For older properties, you will need to have somebody come and look at your property.

 When we send our initial letter to the seller - instructing them on what they need to do before we come to visit their property - we include details of companies we work with that offer EPC service.
 The cost of getting a new EPC ranges from £50 to £100.

 The assignment fee is payable when we find a buyer for your property.
 On completion of the sale, the seller pays an assignment fee of 1.5% of the total value of the sold share that they owned (plus VAT), minus the £350 marketing fee which they had paid in the beginning.

 This payment structure works out cheaper than if you had employed an estate agent to sell your home, because they usually charge around 2% of the full market value of the property.

 What is the process of selling your Shared Ownership home?

-•We put together a sales sheet for the websites.
+- We will put together a sales information sheet for the websites.

-•We ask you to confirm the viewing date.
+- We ask you to confirm a viewing date for your property.

-•We market your property on our website, Share to Buy website and via email.
+- We will market your property on the Peabody and Share to Buy websites

-•The buyers complete the financial assessment and place a reservation fee of £500.
+- The buyers complete the financial assessment and place a non-refundable reservation fee of £500.